greenm01/ec4x/docs/ec4x_specs.md

 ## 5\.2 Task Force Assignment

-*All* of a player’s fleets located in, arriving at, or moving through a star system in the same turn shall be joined together into a single Task Force when engaged in combat.

-Fleets are temporarily disbanded and their squadrons fight individually under a single Task Force.
+All applicable fleets and Starbases relevant to the combat scenario will merge into a single Task Force.

+Rules of Engagement (ROE):

-Task Forces assume the highest ROE of any fleet joining the force.
+- Task Forces adopt the highest ROE of any joining fleet.
+- Starbases do not retreat; the Task Force's ROE is set to 10.

+Cloaking:

+- Task Forces including Starbases cannot cloak.
+- All fleets must pass a stealth roll for the Task Force to be cloaked (Section 5.1.3).

+Fleet Integration:

+- Fleets disband, with their squadrons fighting individually under the Task Force.
-Fighter squadrons deploy to their player's respective Task Force as independent squadrons.
+- Fighter Squadrons deploy as independent squadrons.

-**Note**: *Every* fleet joining the Task Force must be in compliance with section 5.1.3 for cloaking (ambush or surprise).
-Cloaked fleets that have preexisting orders to move through the solar system may continue their journey if they pass the stealth check.
-If they fail, they must stop and join the Task Force for combat.
+Cloaked fleets with movement orders can continue if they pass stealth checks; otherwise, they join combat.

-Spacelift Command ships are screened behind the Task Force during combat operations and do not engage.
+Spacelift Command ships are screened behind the Task Force during combat operations and do not engage in combat.

-Starbases remain in reserve to protect the colony from blockade and direct attack, and do not join a Task Force for combat in open space.
-If a fleet has direct orders to guard a Starbase, they will also remain in reserve.

 ## 5\.3 Space Combat

-All fleets encountering enemy forces within a solar system, in the same turn, shall engage in combat.
-Players align their Task Forces for battle in accordance with Section 5.2.

-Squadrons and Spacelift Command ships may neither be re-assigned to new fleets during space combat nor during a retreat.
-Squadrons may not be reorganized during combat.
+All fleets within a solar system must engage enemy forces encountered during the same turn, except those under Fleet Orders 04 (Guard a Starbase) and 05 (Guard/Blockade a Planet).

+Specific Engagement Rules:

+- Blockade: A fleet blockading an enemy planet will only engage in space combat with fleets ordered to guard that planet.
+- Guard: A fleet guarding a planet (without a Starbase) will only engage enemy ships with Fleet Orders 05-08.

+Task Forces form according to Section 5.2.

+Starbases and fleets with Orders 04 (guarding starbases) or 05 (guarding planets) remain in reserve to defend against blockades or direct planet attacks.

+Squadron reassignment or reorganization is not permitted during combat or retreat.

 ### 5.3.1 Rounds